 The settings for 'Throughput and Frame Loss' are identical to the ones described in the Throughput section above.

-However, the Throughput frame loss tolerance check box in Threshold parameters is not displayed in Throughput and Frame Loss test.
+Note that under Threshold, the Throughput frame loss tolerance check box is not displayed for a Throughput and Frame Loss test.

 6.9.2.5 Latency/Jitter